arian/Array.Math/README.md

 ### Array.slope()

-Get the slope between two points
+Get the slope between two points (2d only, there isn't really such thing as a 3d slope)

 	#JS
 	[3,4].slope([5,9]) // 2

 ### Array.distance()

-Get the distance between two points
+Get the distance between two points (more-dimensional)

 	#JS
 	[4,1].distance([7,5]) // 5